 E. began working as a taxi driver in 2018.
 Shortly after, members of the MS-18 gang began to threaten and extort him and his co-workers.
 They obtained his personal number and would call threatening to kill him and his family if he did not pay them.
 They began killing E.'s co-workers for failing to pay, and threatened to kill E. if he reported the murders or stopped paying as well.
 The payments and threats continued to increase, so E. decided to flee to the United States in November 2018.
-The gang had also begun threatening D. E. timely filed his application for asylum pro se in May 2019.
-NIJC filed individual applications for D. and S. in January 2021.
-All affidavits and supporting materials to E.'s case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.
+The gang had also begun threatening E.'s son, D. E. timely filed his application for asylum pro se in May 2019.
+NIJC filed individual applications for D. and S. in January 2021 and moved to consolidate their cases.
+All affidavits and supporting materials to their cases will be due 15 days prior to their individual merits hearing, which is scheduled for August 1, 2023.

-38. R. is a woman from Honduras.
+42. R. is a woman from Honduras.
 She is waiting for her next Master Calendar hearing date.
 R. speaks Spanish and lives in a western suburb of Indianapolis, Indiana.
 (21-0146095)

-R.'s partner was a member of the Mara 18 gang.
+R.'s partner was a member of the MS-18 gang.
 Soon after R. and her partner started living together, her partner became controlling and abusive.
 He would not allow her to leave the house to see her family.
 He beat and raped her often.
 He told her that she had to stay with him, and threatened to hurt and kill her if she tried to leave the relationship.
-She reported him to the police once, but nothing came from it.
+R. reported him to the police once, but nothing came from it.
 She was also involved in the Libre political party and attended protests regularly over the course of several years.
 Police shot at, beat, and tear-gassed her and fellow party members at many protests.
 She fled the country and traveled to the United States in 2019 to escape the dangerous political climate and free herself from her abusive partner.
 R. timely filed her asylum application with the immigration court in 2019.
 All affidavits and supporting materials to R.'s case will be due 15 days prior to her individual merits hearing, which has not yet been scheduled.

-39. N. is a woman from Honduras.
+43. N. is a woman from Honduras.
 N. speaks Spanish and lives in a northwestern suburb of Indianapolis, Indiana.
 (21-0147272)

-N.'s third child's father was abusive and controlling.
-He raped N. and told her he would not let her end the relationship.
+N.'s partner, and the father of her third child, was abusive and controlling.
+He raped N. and told her that he would not let her end the relationship.
 When N. became pregnant and refused to get an abortion, he threatened to kill her and the child.
 Out of fear, N. fled to the United States in late 2020, but at the border N. was placed in the Migrant Protection Protocols (MPP or "Remain in Mexico") program and was prevented from entering the United States to seek asylum.
 N. subsequently entered the United States and gave birth to her third child.
 Although N. was issued a Notice to Appear (NTA) at the border, it has not yet been filed with the immigration court.
 Unless and until her NTA is filed with the court, USCIS retains initial jurisdiction over her application for asylum.
 NIJC filed N.'s asylum application with USCIS in November 2021.
 Once her NTA is filed with the court, she will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to her individual merits hearing.